casper-network/docs/source/docs/casper/dapp-dev-guide/sdk/script-sdk.md

 # TypeScript/JavaScript SDK

-This page contains details related to Main JavaScript Clients and CasperLabs SDK for JavaScript.
+This page contains details related to Main JavaScript Clients and Casper SDK for JavaScript.

 ## Usage of JavaScript Clients